instayu/html-5-calander/Developer-Workflow.md

 Give your pull request a descriptive title and a detailed description of the changes you made.
 If you added new features, describe what those features are, how they work, and why you think they're useful.

 The more descriptive your pull request is, the more likely it will be reviewed quickly and accepted.

+If this is **ongoing work** you should prefix the title of the pull request with "**[WIP] some new feature**" and push to that branch often.
+This keeps a record of your progress.
+If you want feedback from another member of the YUI community, simply use the **@username** syntax in a comment and ask them to take a look.

 ### 10. Respond to feedback on your pull request